ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 ### Register the IdP on the IDEM Test Federation

-Follow these steps **ONLY IF** your organization is connected with the [GARR Network](https://www.garr.it/en/infrastructures/network-infrastructure/connected-organizations-and-sites?key=all)
+Follow these steps **ONLY IF** your organization is connected to the [GARR Network](https://www.garr.it/en/infrastructures/network-infrastructure/connected-organizations-and-sites?key=all)

 1. Register you IdP metadata on IDEM Entity Registry (your entity have to be approved by an IDEM Federation Operator before become part of IDEM Test Federation):
    * `https://registry.idem.garr.it/`